Sunday, February 26, 2017

 The Cheltenham Elegies mp3, with the Cheltenham Elegies from the Blazevox print book Cheltenham ('12), is now up on my PennSound Author Page.
 Peace.

-Exile Ode, Party Ode on PFS Post
+Exile Ode on P.F.S.
+Post

 Sunday, February 5, 2017